-Horseradish Root and Sauce - A Tasty and Healthy Condiment
+Horseradish Root or Sauce: A Tasty and Healthy Condiment

 A Flavorful Plant

-The horseradish is a flowering plant that has an edible root with a very pungent and flavorful taste.
+Horseradish is a flowering plant that has an edible root with a very pungent and flavorful taste.
 The grated root is a popular condiment and adds a delicious touch to foods.
 It's generally eaten in small quantities due to its strong taste and its ability to make the eyes water.
-Even small amounts of the root may have important health benefits, however.
+Even small amounts of the root may have health benefits, however.